danilo-bangitjr-rlcore/cpp-ci-dev/README.md

 log.LOG.clear()  # Optionally clearing the log
 ```
 Calling `log.LOG.increment() ` will make sure you don't overwrite previously saved logs.

+## What Do I Do to Implement More Stuff?
+If you implement something new, there are three different places to update the code:
+1. The python code that defines the class you have implemented.
+2. The factory function that instantiates it
+3. The .yaml config file

 ## TODO:
 1. Implement remaining agents.